Sarah Bush Lincoln: Indiana

 Lincoln Boyhood National Memorial, Indiana.
 This is a replica of the home that Sarah came to after marrying Thomas Lincoln.
 It is here that she raised her three children, Thomas' two children and Dennis Hanks, Nancy Hanks Lincoln's cousin.

 Thomas Lincoln (1778–1851) met Sarah in Elizabethtown, Kentucky.
 After Nancy died in 1818, Thomas returned to Elizabethtown as he had heard that Sarah Bush Johnston was then a widow.
 His proposal was apparently: "I have no wife and you no husband.
 I came a-purpose to marry you.
 I knowed you from a gal and you knowed me from a boy.
 I've no time to lose: and if you're willin' let it be done straight off."
 The two decided to marry, and Lincoln paid her outstanding debts.
 Sarah and Thomas married on December 2, 1819, in a log house on Main Street in Elizabethtown.
-He brought her and her three children, who ranged from 8 to 13 years of age, to his farm in Indiana, where she became stepmother to his two children.
-Sarah transformed the home with the addition of furniture and furnishings that would have seemed luxurious to the Lincolns, cleaned up the house and children, and insisted upon the placement of a wooden floor in the cabin, loft for the boys (John Johnston, Abraham Lincoln and Dennis Hanks), creation of a greased paper window and completion of the roof.
+He brought her and her three children, who ranged from eight to 13 years of age, to his farm in Indiana, where Sarah became stepmother to his two children.
+She transformed the home with the addition of furniture and furnishings that would have seemed luxurious to the Lincolns, cleaned up the house and children, and insisted upon the placement of a wooden floor in the cabin, a loft for the boys (John Johnston, Abraham Lincoln, and Dennis Hanks), and the creation of a greased paper window and completion of the roof.